 Just driving through the park is a nice activity.
 Route 431, between Woody Point and Trout River, is a gorgeous drive through the mountains.

 Getting to Gros Morne

-The nearest airport to Gros Morne National Park is at Deer Lake (YDF), which is a 30-minute drive along The Viking Trail.
+The nearest airport to Gros Morne National Park is at Deer Lake (YDF), a 30-minute drive along the Viking Trail.
 Although if you’re flying into Newfoundland, you’ll likely be landing in St. John’s International Airport (YYT).
-There’s no public transit in the park, so plan to rent a car to get around.
+There’s no public transit in the park, so plan toto get around.

 St. John’s to Gros Morne is a 7-hour drive along the Trans Canada Highway 1.
-You can rent a car in the St. John’s airport.
+You can at the St. John’s airport.
 For more ideas on other places to visit between St. John’s and Gros Morne, check out my guide on planning an East Coast Canada road trip.

-If you’re driving from the Nova Scotia, take the Port Aux Basque ferry.
+If you’re driving from the Nova Scotia via Cape Breton, take the Port Aux Basque ferry.
 You’ll arrive early in the morning in Newfoundland.
 From there it’s a 3½-hour drive along Route 1 to Route 430.
 If you plan to camp, stop in Corner Brook for supplies beforehand.
 Dominion and Sobeys are the two main grocery stores.
 There are some small stores in the park but they sell limited supplies and are more expensive.

 Gros Morne Accommodations

 If you love the outdoors then the best place to stay in Gros Morne is at a campsite inside the park!
 There are five different campsites inside the park which you can reserve online.
 Berry Hill and Green Point campground are two I recommend.
 Parks Canada also offers OTentTik and Rustic Cabins, which are a unique blend of comfort and outdoor adventure.